minegamer72/placeroulette/README.md

 # placeroulette
 This extension attempts to recreate the Place Roulette game on roblox.
+The chrome version can be found at: https://github.com/codwarrior/placeroulette-chrome

 THIS CODE WAS WRITTEN 100% BY AN ARTIFICIAL INTELLEGENCE (AI) AND AS SUCH, THE CODE HERE MAY NOT BE THE MOST RELIABLE.
 IF YOU FIND A BETTER WAY TO ACCOMPLISH THE SAME GOAL, SUBMIT A PULL REQUEST!!